globalise-huygens/datasprint-amh/README.md

 The scripts and data in this repository were created for the GLOBALISE and [CREATE](https://create.humanities.uva.nl/) datasprint in Spring 2023.
 A blog post is written about the sprint's results: https://globalise.huygens.knaw.nl/old-maps-new-discoveries-a-datasprints-digital-exploration/.

 See the GLOBALISE website (https://globalise.huygens.knaw.nl/) for more information about the project.

+A copy of the repository is archived on Zenodo:

+- Van Wissen, L., Schoonman, J., Wevers, M., Stapel, R., & GLOBALISE Project.
+(2023).
+GLOBALISE Datasprint: Mapping Places in the Indian Ocean World (v0.1).
+Zenodo. https://doi.org/10.5281/zenodo.13341556